fundacion-sadosky/misfortune-cookie/scan/README.rst

 Scan of Argentina IP blocks
 ***************************

-Using the `masscan <https://github.com/robertdavidgraham/masscan>`_ tool, a scan for the vulnerable version of the RomPager server was done for all IPv4 argentian addresses, as reported from:
+Using the `masscan <https://github.com/robertdavidgraham/masscan>`_ tool, a scan for the vulnerable version of the RomPager server was done for all IPv4 argentinian addresses, as reported from:

 http://www.ipdeny.com/ipblocks/data/countries/ar.zone